Metric Prefixes

 The skill I'm talking about is figuring out the absolute, exponential distance between two prefixes.
 For example, the absolute distance between milli and centi is 101.
 The distance between kilo and centi is 105.

-What you should do is compare the two exponents as if they were placed on a number line made of exponents and the compute the absolute distance between them.
+What you should do is compare the two exponents as if they were placed on a number line made of exponents and the compute the absolute exponential distance between them.
 The key word is absolute.
-For example, someone might mentally do the distance between kilo and centi by comparing the exponents of 3 and negative 2 and getting one.
+For example, someone might mentally do the distance between kilo and centi by comparing the exponents of positive 3 and negative 2 and getting one.
 So they reason the distance is 101.
 They would be wrong.

 Here is a number line with the two prefixes in problem sixteen marked: